Shen2083/EnvisMoney/replit.md

 Envis is a pre-launch landing page for an AI-powered financial coaching service targeting UK families.
 The project aims to gauge market interest by capturing email sign-ups for an early access waitlist.
 The application presents a compelling value proposition centered around reducing financial stress, avoiding late fees, and helping families achieve financial goals through intelligent automation and Open Banking integration.

-The landing page is designed as a single-page application built with React, featuring multiple sections that progressively disclose the product's benefits, build trust through social proof, and drive conversions through strategic call-to-action placements.
+The landing page is designed as a multi-page application built with React, featuring a homepage with multiple sections that progressively disclose the product's benefits, build trust through social proof, and drive conversions through strategic call-to-action placements.
+Additional legal pages (Privacy Policy and Terms of Service) provide comprehensive UK fintech-compliant documentation.

 ## User Preferences